 Adding a node: If you are adding the node into the cluster for the first time, you must record the node serial number, the WWNN, all WWPN's, and the I/O group to which it has been added.
-This can avoid a possible data corruption exposure if the node must be removed from and readded to the cluster.
+This can prevent possible data corruption if the node must be removed from and re-added to the cluster.

-When a node is added to the cluster using the svctask addnode command or using the SAN Volume Controller Console, if the node has previously been a member of the cluster then either:
+When a node is added to the cluster using the svctask addnode command or the cluster GUI, confirm that the node has previously been a member of the cluster.
+If it has, follow one of these two procedures:

 - the node must be added back to the same I/O group that it was previously in.
-The WWNN of the nodes in the cluster can be determined using this svcinfo Isnode command.
-Or. - if this information is not available, call IBM Service to add the node back into the cluster without corrupting the data.
+The WWNN of the nodes in the cluster can be determined using the svcinfo lsnode command.
+Or, - if this information is not available, call the support team to add the node back into the cluster without corrupting the data.